The Jordan Valley

 For six days work is to be done, but the seventh day is a day of sabbath rest, holy to the LORD.
 Whoever does any work on the Sabbath day is to be put to death. – Exodus 31:15

 In fact, in the book of Numbers, we read about a man who was stoned to death simply for gathering sticks on the Sabbath (Numbers 15:32–36).
 Perhaps this historical severity contributed to the Pharisees’ anger and their rigid approach.
-The word Sabbath was first used to describe the seventh day when God “rested” after creation, blessing and sanctifying it.
+However, the word Sabbath was first used to describe the seventh day when God “rested” after creation.
 Yet we know that God does not rest in the way mankind does, nor does He ever cease His work.
 If He were to stop working, our lives would be thrown into chaos, and we would be left scrambling to survive.

-The Israelites could afford to rest on the first Sabbath because God had already provided for them with manna and quail from heaven.
+During their time in the wilderness, the Israelites could afford to rest on the Sabbath because God had already provided for them with manna and quail from heaven.
 He continually sustained them throughout their time in the wilderness.
 Those who attempted to stockpile food or gather sticks, even after God’s clear provision, showed a lack of trust in Him and faced the consequences.
-Thus, the Sabbath was established so that the people would not be consumed with worry about food or work, but instead be free to connect with God.
+Thus, the Sabbath was established so that the people would not be consumed with worry about food or work but instead be free to connect with God.

 Dependence on Sabbath